Cool front shot of a Rivian R1T Truck

 What is Rivian's Software Stack?

 The Rivian Autonomy Platform (RAP) got a major upgrade in 2024, pushing the boundaries of what their advanced driver-assistance systems (ADAS) can do.
-This new system, now ten times more powerful than before, is packed with 11 cameras, 5 radar sensors, and some seriously sophisticated AI.
-One cool feature?
-"Lane Change on Command," which makes highway driving smoother and safer by automatically changing lanes when you signal.
-It’s clear that Rivian is serious about blending performance with convenience.
+The new system, around ten times more powerful than its predecessor, runs 11 cameras, 5 radar sensors and a much larger compute budget for the AI.
+One example is "Lane Change on Command," which changes lanes automatically once you signal on the highway.
+The clear intent is to keep the driver assistance current with the rest of the vehicle.

 How does Rivian offer Over-the-Air (OTA) Updates?

-Rivian delivers very efficient and cost-effective over-the-air (OTA) updates through their software ecosystem, which includes a custom operating system and 41 electronic control units (ECUs), is designed to keep the vehicle’s behavior and performance at its best, dynamically adapting as new updates roll out.
-It’s like having a car that evolves with you.
-The setup of the E/E backend and infrastructure ensures that the regular updates are not very costly for Rivian, enabling an agile methodology of work in a field which is not known for being very flexible.
+Rivian delivers over-the-air (OTA) updates through a software ecosystem built around a custom operating system and 41 electronic control units (ECUs).
+That setup keeps the vehicle’s behaviour and performance current and adapts as new updates roll out, so the car a customer buys can change after delivery.
+Because the E/E backend is designed for this from the start, regular updates are not very costly for Rivian, which allows a faster, more iterative way of working in a field not known for being flexible.

 White Rivian side shot